If you want to get kids to smile quickly and easily for photos, ask them to “say cheese!”.

 Related: What Lenses Do To Faces

 If you’re capturing more than one child, ask them to tickle one another.
 Tell them they have to wait until you count to 3.
 Then count very slowly, and when you get to 3, say something unexpected instead, eg. 1…….2……..dirty socks!

 Capture the looks of excited anticipation in the build up, the delightful laughter when you say something other than the expected “three”.
 You can drag this one out for a few turns, and when you finally get to 3, capture their connection and laughter as they tickle one another.

 I’ll ask where is your smile hiding?
 Is it…. in your ears?
 And I tickle an ear.
-Is it… in your shoes?
+Is it… in your tummy?
 Is it…. in your lunchbox?
 Get sillier and sillier with the potential location of their smile and hey presto, out it comes.

 Most toddlers, pre-schoolers and a little beyond will dance like no one is watching.
 You’ll need a fast shutter speed for this one!

 Related: How to Capture Kids in Action

 Our next 8 Week Online Course is starting SOON!
 You'll learn how to get the most from your DSLR & take photos you LOVE!